foxglove/mcap/docs/guides/python/writing-jsonschema.md

 pointcloud["frame_id"] = "lidar"
 ```

-We’ll leave the timestamp field for later, when we write the messages into the MCAP file.
+We'll leave the timestamp field for later, when we write the messages into the MCAP file.

 ### Creating a writer

-We’ll start with some imports from the Python MCAP library:
+We'll start with some imports from the Python MCAP library:

 ```python
 from mcap.mcap0.writer import Writer from mcap.mcap0.well_known import SchemaEncoding, MessageEncoding
 ```

-Open a file where we’ll output our MCAP data and write our header:
+Open a file where we'll output our MCAP data and write our header:

 ```python
 with open(args.output, "wb") as f: